What is Letter 226J?

 In January 2019, the IRS started to issue a new set of ACA-related penalties under IRC Section 6721/6722 to employers it identified as having failed to distribute Forms 1095-C to employees and to file Forms 1094-C and 1095-C with the IRS by the required deadlines for the 2015 and 2016 tax years.
 These penalties are independent from the IRC Section 4980H penalties for not offering required healthcare coverage.
 The penalties have been issued using Letter 5005-A/Form 866-A, relying on W-2 counts instead of full-time employee counts, which can lead to an overestimation of penalties.

 Since 2019, the IRS has issued 226J letters roughly two years after the end of the applicable tax year.
-At this time, the IRS is still issuing 226J letters for the 2020 tax year.
+In January 2024 the IRS began issuing 226J penalties for the 2021 tax year.

 Penalties are assessed to Applicable Large Employers (ALEs) - those employers with 50 or more full-time or full-time-equivalent employees - to notify them of a proposed Employee Shared Responsibility Payment (ESRP) for failing to comply with the ACA for a specific tax year.
 They are assessed via annual ACA information returns filed with the IRS using Forms 1094-C and 1095-C. If your organization had one or more employees who received a Premium Tax Credit (PTC), the IRS will use your annual ACA filings to calculate penalties.